2024 Certified Garden Master Course

 Can I bring my kids &/or spouse?
 Do I have to pay extra for them?

 You are more than welcome to bring a spouse.
 If they also pay for a ticket, they can join in all the activities.
-However, if they do not pay, they will not be able to take part in the classes.
+However, if they do not pay, they will not be able to take part in the innovations, meals or classes.
 But, they are welcome to stay at your rental and explore the vast expanses of wilderness.

 As for kids, they are welcome, too.
 But, they need to be watched and cannot take part in innovations, meals, or classes, if they have not paid for a ticket.
 Please note that Wheaton Labs is not childproofed, and with all the experiments and innovations, it's important to keep an eye on your children.
 You can find out more about kids at Wheaton Labs HERE.